-Henry Sun is the second of five children and the oldest surviving child of his nuclear family.
+Henry Sun became our bi-vocational pastor in September 2018.
+He is the second of five children and the oldest surviving child of his nuclear family.
 Born in Boston, MA and raised in Rochester, NY, he graduated from McQuaid Jesuit High School in 1977; from Wheaton College in 1981 (BA in Bible, Religion, and Theology) and Wheaton College Graduate School in 1983 (MA in Theology); and from the Claremont Graduate School in 1990 with a Ph.D. in Religion with a concentration in Old Testament Theology.
 He was ordained as a Minister of Word and Sacrament in the Riverside Presbytery in 1987 and has taught at Lexington Theological Seminary (1990-1992).
 He served the Montebello Presbyterian Church as its Stated Supply Pastor in 1996-1997 and the Fairfield Presbyterian Church as its Temporary Pastor in 2017-2018.

 In 1997, Henry moved to Northern California where he spent 10 years working in the mortgage business.
 When that industry collapsed in 2007, he switched careers and became a public high school math teacher in the Vallejo City USD, which has been his primary vocation since 2008.

-Pastor Henry’s article from the September 2018 newsletter:
+An excerpt from Pastor Henry’s article in the September 2018 newsletter:

 Dear family and friends of Heritage Presbyterian Church: